LuizZak/TargetDependencyChecker/README.md

 # TargetDependencyChecker

-A simple command-line tool for analysing dependencies in Swift Package Manager projects, as well as catch any non-dependency import errors that can arise in larger target graphs.
+A simple command-line tool for analysing (local) dependencies between targets defined in Swift Package Manager projects, as well as catch any non-dependency import errors that can arise in larger target graphs.

 Requirements:
 ----